TraceCoder: Towards Traceable ICD Coding via Multi-Source Knowledge Integration: Discussion

-Lastly, LLM choice significantly impacts performance.
-Qwen outperforms Grok and Deepseek, achieving the highest Macro-F1 (69.1\%) and P@5 (68.6\%).
-This can be attributed to Qwen’s precise and focused enrichment, which enhances TraceCoder’s ability to handle rare and ambiguous codes effectively, making it the most suitable LLM for this framework.
+LLM choice significantly impacts results, with Qwen outperforming Grok and Deepseek, achieving the highest Macro-F1 (69.1\%) and P@5 (68.6\%).
+Qwen’s precise enrichment enhances TraceCoder’s handling of rare and ambiguous codes, making it the optimal choice.